fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 As per usual, we set out again in search of dogs, tonight we wanted to see Bheji’s pack, the dogs we’d spotted moving dens.
 Their signals were resting by their new den, in the evening light we waited for them to do something.
 A red helicopter flew overhead and circled around the den, section ranger Jed was onboard with researcher Christine; they messaged Kelsey, the dogs could be seen outside their den – sleeping.

 From the truck Kelsey kept us entertained, "let’s play ID the poo", and she hurled a mound of dry baby rhino poo at us, Philippine ducked and I caught it, the shit shattered.
-She told us about a Zulu tradition, where sticks are taken from black rhino poo, sticks tainted with "black magic", and placed secretly in people’s homes in an attempt to break up a relationship.
+She told us about a Zulu tradition, where sticks are taken from black rhino poo, sticks tainted with "black magic" (she says in a zulu accent), and placed secretly in people’s homes in an attempt to break up a relationship.

 The dogs never moved, so we did.

 ### Nearby lions

-A stroke of good fortune led us to pick up a signal for HIP636, we left the dogs and drove towards it.
+A stroke of good fortune led us to pick up a very close signal for HIP636, we left the dogs and drove towards them.
 The signal was strong, they were nearby.
 A slender mongoose ran across the road ahead, as we kept our eyes peeled for yellow bodies in the grass.
-In the bare branches of a tree beside us sat a southern yellow-billed hornbill.
+In the bare branches a southern yellow-billed hornbill sat besides us, Claire scanned again, pinpointing their location at a crossroads, we turned left.

 {% figure imfolozi-diving-hornbill.jpg landscape %}
 Southern yellow-billed hornbill
 {% endfigure %}

 I saw them first, two females, "1 o’clock" I shouted to Kelsey, we stopped abruptly and immediately we were silent.
 These two lions were right besides us, we didn't want to scare them off.
-The younger one was spooked, she upped from her bed and hid behind the trees, we could see a moving head eyeing us between the branches suspiciously.
+The younger one was spooked, she upped from her bed and hid behind the trees, we could see a moving head eyeing us between the branches.
 The older female, the collared one, was nonchalant, she didn't move and she paid no attention.
 An incredible sight, to be so close to these powerful and majestic wild animals.

 {% figure imfolozi-fearful-lion.jpg landscape %}
 A fearful female lion sees us coming